JAX Overview

 To solve this, ParamRF relies on Equinox, which provides “filtered” versions of standard JAX transformations.
 Functions like eqx.filter_vmap() and eqx.filter_jit() inspect the PyTree, safely pass the non-arrays through unchanged, and only apply the transformation to the JAX arrays.

 This allows you to easily create and evaluate entire batches of models simultaneously.
 To demonstrate this, we can sample a batch of random capacitors.
-Note that JAX handles randomness differently than standard Python; it requires an explicit pseudo-random number generator (PRNG) state, called a key (created via jax.random.key()), which is passed explicitly to random functions to guarantee reproducibility.
+Note that JAX handles randomness differently than standard Python; it requires an explicit pseudo-random number generator (PRNG) state, called a key (created via jax.random.key()), which is passed to random functions and guarantees reproducibility.

 import jax